 Table of content

 Building startups is about crazy ideas becoming true.
 Well, not quite so.
-Enthralled by their know-how ideas, some cofounders sometimes forget that startups are businesses too.
-And the main goal of business is to make money.
-Otherwise, you are not likely to survive in the competition and win investments.
+Enthralled by their know-how ideas, some cofounders sometimes forget that startups are businesses, which should be profitable to exist.
+And without proper business modeling, a startup is doomed for failure.

-So at some point in startup development, you should answer the focal question – how will my business make money?
-The best way to answer this question is to choose the business model for your startup.
+So at some point in startup development, you should answer the focal question – how to develop a business model?
+Well, this questions entails a row of others:

 In this article, I will highlight the most popular business models for startups and tell how to choose the model that will bring success to your business.
 Let’s start!